NewtonOmbese/printf/README.md

 The `_printf` function emulates functionality of the C standard library function `printf`.
 This README borrows from the Linux man page [printf(3)](https://linux.die.net/man/3/printf).

+##WELCOME AND ENJOY
+All who come across are most welcome to revisiting our code over and over